Fabstir/fabstir-llm-sdk/docs/IMPLEMENTATION-REFACTOR.md

 ## Phase 1: Identify and Eliminate Node.js Dependencies

-### Sub-phase 1.1: Find node:assert Sources
+### Sub-phase 1.1: Find node:assert Sources ✅ COMPLETE
 **Goal**: Identify exactly where node:assert is being imported

 #### Tasks:
-- [ ] Analyze webpack error stack trace to find the importing module
+- [x] Analyze webpack error stack trace to find the importing module
+  - Found: undici in s5js → packages/s5js/node_modules/undici/lib/dispatcher/client.js
-- [ ] Check if any dependencies are using assert internally
+- [x] Check if any dependencies are using assert internally
+  - Confirmed: undici package uses node:assert
-- [ ] Scan all sdk-core source files for assert usage
+- [x] Scan all sdk-core source files for assert usage
+  - Result: No assert usage in sdk-core source
-- [ ] Check if build tools are injecting assert for development
+- [x] Check if build tools are injecting assert for development
+  - Result: Build tools are not injecting assert
-- [ ] Identify any other Node.js imports (buffer, crypto, stream)
+- [x] Identify any other Node.js imports (buffer, crypto, stream)
+  - Found: undici is the main issue (Node.js HTTP client)
-- [ ] Create list of all Node.js dependencies to remove
+- [x] Create list of all Node.js dependencies to remove
+  - Primary issue: undici in s5js package

+**RESOLUTION**: The s5js developer successfully implemented dynamic imports for undici, allowing browser compatibility while maintaining Node.js functionality.

-### Sub-phase 1.2: Replace or Remove Assertions
+### Sub-phase 1.2: Replace or Remove Assertions ✅ COMPLETE
 **Goal**: Eliminate all assert usage from browser code

 #### Tasks:
-- [ ] Replace assert with console.assert for development warnings
+- [x] ~~Replace assert with console.assert for development warnings~~ Not needed
-- [ ] Remove assertions from production builds
+- [x] ~~Remove assertions from production builds~~ Not needed
-- [ ] Create custom assertion utility if needed
+- [x] ~~Create custom assertion utility if needed~~ Not needed
-- [ ] Update any code that depends on assert behavior
+- [x] ~~Update any code that depends on assert behavior~~ Not needed
-- [ ] Test that removal doesn't break functionality
+- [x] Test that removal doesn't break functionality - Works!
-- [ ] Verify no runtime errors from missing assertions
+- [x] Verify no runtime errors from missing assertions - No errors!

+**RESOLUTION**: The s5js dynamic import solution eliminated the need for any assert replacements.

 ---